Once you have decided to purchase life insurance, the next question to answer is how much to purchase.

 But there are other methods to consider.
 You can complete a fact finder/needs list or use a life insurance calculator.

-Using a fact finder ̶ something you would complete with a life insurance agent ̶ is a fancy way of saying making a list.
+Using a fact finder ̶ something you would complete with your independent life insurance agent ̶ is a fancy way of saying making a list.
 The list would include things you would want the life insurance proceeds to cover in the event of an untimely death: car note, college tuition, income replacement, etc. Then prioritize the list based on need and importance.

 Regardless of calculation method, you may be overwhelmed by the size of the need number.
 Don’t be.
 Think of it as only a starting point.
 Show your calculations to a life insurance agent, who can help fine tune your numbers.

 You also want to consider your budget.
 You never want to be insurance poor, meaning that you purchased so much insurance it caused a major change in your lifestyle.
-However, would eliminating one fancy coffee or unnecessary trips to the snack vending machine disturb your routine much?
+However, would eliminating one fancy coffee or unnecessary trip to the snack vending machine disturb your routine much?
 There’s nothing wrong with working backwards, first determining the amount that fits within your budget, then determining the coverage type and amount.

 And one final thought: any insurance is better than none.
 Remember that the death benefit is TAX FREE.
 A little gift would still go a long way for your family.